saveourtool/save-cloud/save-deploy/README.md

 * Secrets should be added to the swarm as well as to `$HOME/secrets` file.
 * Pull new changes to the server and run `./gradlew -Pprofile=prod deployDockerStack`.

+## Database
+The service is designed to work with MySQL database.
+Migrations are applied with liquibase.
+They expect event scheduler to be enabled on the DB.

 ## Local deployment
 * Ensure that docker daemon is running and docker-compose is installed.
 * To make things easier, add line `save.profile=dev` to `gradle.properties`.
 This will make project version `SNAPSHOT` instead of timetamp-based suffix and allow caching of gradle tasks.